Skip to content

 Don’t choose between SMS vs MMS: Access the best of both worlds

 When we’re texting, it’s easy to switch between SMS and MMS without a second thought.
-But when you directly compare SMS vs MMS, you’ll notice that each carries its own perks.
-SMS, which primarily supports plain text, is simple, reliable, and cheap.
+But when you directly compare SMS vs. MMS, you’ll notice that each has its perks.
+SMS primarily supports plain text and is simple, reliable, and cheap.
 MMS lets you include multimedia, letting you send highly engaging messages with fewer limitations.

 Using both types of texts at the right times can help your team members communicate with clients and each other better than ever.

-With a VoIP service, you can start sending SMS and MMS messages without needing to use your personal cell number.
+With a VoIP service, you can start sending SMS and MMS messages without using your personal cell number.
 All you need is an internet connection to get started.
 And with OpenPhone, free SMS and MMS in the US and Canada comes standard with every plan, so you don’t have to worry about overspending on MMS.